diso/diso/wordpress/openid/trunk/readme.txt

 1. Commentors can use their OpenID when leaving a comment
 2. Users can login with their OpenID in place of a traditional username and password
-3. OpenID Consumer Options
-4. OpenID Provider Options
-5. Users authorized to use the OpenID Provider can delegate to a different provider
+3. Users authorized to use the OpenID Provider can delegate to a different provider
-6. Users can add additional OpenIDs which they can use to login to WordPress
+4. Users can add additional OpenIDs which they can use to login to WordPress
-7. Users authorized to use the OpenID Provider can monitor which sites they've logged in to
+5. Users authorized to use the OpenID Provider can monitor which sites they've logged in to

 == Changelog ==